 - a.
 Hitting below the belt, holding, tripping, kicking, and butting with foot or knee - b.
-Hits or blows with head, shoulder, forearm, elbow, throttling of the opponent, and pressing with the arm or elbow in opponent's face, pressing the head of the opponent back over the ropes - c.
-Hitting with open glove, the inside of the glove, wrist, or side of the hand - d.
-Hits landing on the back of the opponent, and especially any blow on the back of the neck or head and kidney punch - e.
-Pivot blows - f.
-Attack whilst holding the ropes or making any unfair use of the ropes - g.
-Lying on, wrestling, and throwing in the clinch - h.
-An attack on an opponent who is down or who is in the act of rising - i.
-Holding and hitting or pulling and hitting - j.
-Holding or locking, on the opponent's arm or head, or pushing an arm underneath the arm of the opponent - k.
-Ducking below the belt of the opponent - I. Completely passive defense by means of double cover and intentionally falling, running, or turning the back to avoid a blow; - m.
-Speaking; - n.
-Not stepping back when ordered to break - o.
-Attempting to strike opponent immediately after the Referee has ordered "break" and before taking a step back - p.
-Assaulting or behaving in an aggressive manner towards a Referee at any time - q.
-Spitting out the gum shield (teeth protector) intentionally without receiving a correct punch will cause the Boxer to receive a mandatory warning - r.
-If the gum shield falls out after the Boxer has received a correct punch, and if this happens for the third time, the Boxer will receive a mandatory warning - s.
-Keeping the advanced hand straight in order to obstruct the opponent's vision - t.
-Biting an opponent - u.
-Faking/simulating
+Hits or blows with head, shoulder, forearm, elbow, throttling of the opponent, and pressing - with the arm or elbow in opponent's face, pressing the head of the opponent back over the ropes c.
+Hitting with open glove, the inside of the glove, wrist, or side of the hand d.
+Hits landing on the back of the opponent, and especially any blow on the backof the neck or head and kidney punch j.
+Holding or locking, on the opponent's arm or head, or pushing an armunderneath the arm of the opponent o.
+Attempting to strike opponent immediately after the Referee has ordered "break" and before taking a step back p.
+Assaulting or behaving in an aggressive manner towards a Referee at any time q.
+Spitting out the gum shield (teeth protector) intentionally without receiving acorrect punch will cause the Boxer to receive a mandatory warning r.
+If the gum shield falls out after the Boxer has received a correct punch, and ifthis happens for the third time, the Boxer will receive a mandatory warning